satvik-phadte/MedicineAsistant-Byte_Me/backend/readme.md

 This is the **backend** for the Medicine Assistant App, built with **Django** and **Django REST Framework**.
 It provides CRUD APIs for managing pharmacies, medicines, prescriptions, and reminders.
-Currently, it uses **in-memory or SQLite storage** for testing purposes.
+Currently, it uses **in-memory  for testing purposes.

 ---